sennahva/IoT-zonnscherm/README.md

 }
 ```

-In this way the Sunshade can work almost automatic, the only thing the user needs to do is set temperatures on what he finds to hot and cold.
-But after that the sunshade can check the temperature and the current and upcomming weather to make sure it wont extend the sunshade when it is raining or not needed, and vise versa.
+This allows the sunshade to function almost automatically.
+The user only needs to set temperature thresholds for when it's considered too hot or too cold.
+After that, the sunshade can monitor the inside temperature and current/upcoming weather to ensure it doesn't extend unnecessarily during rain or other adverse weather conditions.

 ## Sources
 - https://github.com/msandholz/ESP8266-with-BME280